AmbitionLabs/LauncherStack/README.md

 Lancherstack is a collection of compiled launchers that pull up commonly a commonly used site as a app using edge's --app flag.

-Any application with a web interface can be replaced up using this method and any site can be 'appified' using this method.
+Any application with a web interface can be replaced up using this method and any site can be 'appified'.
 ## Useful for:
 - appifying favorite web services/pages with a clickable .exe
 - preventing the need to install apps that have a web version thus freeing the user experience from cluttersome apps